MonashMath/SCI1022/Git.md

 > On the GitHub page for your project, click on the "Branch: master" drop-down list, and select the  `add_shakespeare_sonnets` branch.
 Confirm that this branch has an additional commit compared to `master`, and the presence of the cover from the 1609's edition of Shake-Speares Sonnets on the home page of the project.
 ----

-> *__Note:__* While we are following these steps using a single GitHub account, we ask you to make the effort to think as if these steps where followed by a collaborator of us that wants to add new contents to the main page of our project or, otherwise, ourselves adding content to the `README.md` file corresponding to the project of our collabotor.
+> *__Note:__* While we are following these steps using a single GitHub account, we ask you to make the effort to think as if these steps where followed by a collaborator of us that wants to add new contents to the main page of our project or, otherwise, ourselves adding content to the `README.md` file corresponding to the project of our collaborator.

 ### 1.11.3.
 Create a Pull Request